Ayaosama21/Health_Insurance/README.md

 ##### For Web

 ##### For application
-making a website on app of hospital using react-native in application ,we helps patients to choose department,doctor and appointment of clinic .
+making an app of hospital using react-native in application ,we helps patients to choose department,doctor and appointment of clinic .